-Because a critical element of a campus safety program is training, the Santa Monica College Police Department will present safety programs and discussions on such topics as sexual assault, awareness and personal safety on and off campus.
+Because a critical element of a campus safety program is training, the Santa Monica College Police Department facilitates safety programs, trainings and discussions on such topics as sexual assault, harassment, stalking, emergency preparedness and personal safety on and off campus.

 Police Department Patrols